tc39/proposal-import-meta/README.md

 ## Proposed solution

 This proposal adds an `import.meta` meta-property, which is itself an object.
-The object can be modified arbitrarily by the host, but by default it is an ordinary object, including having `Object.prototype` in its prototype chain.
+The object can be modified arbitrarily by the host, but by default it is an empty, null-prototype object.

 The `import.meta` meta-property is only syntactically valid in modules, as it is meant for meta-information about the currently running module, and should not be repurposed for information about the currently-running classic script.